ultimate271/notes/book/agnostic/firstdraft.md

-people he's torturing if he tortures them enough) all under the supposition that the concept of the real is simply some construct of the inner, and that by destroying it, or by subjecting it to any of these treatments, they will be able to free their consciousness from it's state of non-being, and proceed to imagine a world much greater than the one he is currently stuck in.
+people he's torturing if he tortures them enough) all under the supposition that the concept of the real is simply some construct of the inner, and that by destroying it, or by subjecting it to any of these treatments, they will be able to free their consciousness to it's state of non-being, and proceed to imagine a world much greater than the one he is currently stuck in.

 So I want to clarify a point here.
 I'm not saying that, because the belief in